 Topics in comparative economic systems; the Soviet economy, the economy of Communist China, and related subjects.
 203A-203B.
 Seminar in Advanced Economic Theory (3-3) Prerequisites: Economics 100A and Economics 100B.
 Individual research, seminar reports, group discussion of problems in economic theory.
 210. Seminar in Economic History (3) Prerequisite: Economics 110 or 111 or consent of both the instructor and the Departmental Academic Requirements Committee.
+Individual study and group discussion on selected topics in economic history.
 231. Seminar in Public Finance (3) Prerequisite: Economics 131.
 Advanced study of public finance problems and literature; research.

-235. Seminar in Money and Banking (3)

-Prerequisite: Economics 135.
+235. Seminar in Money and Banking (3) Prerequisite: Economics 135.
 Individual research, seminar reports and group discussion of selected economic problems related to the structure and functioning of the financial system.

-241. Econometrics (3)

-Prerequisite: Economics 107.
+241. Econometrics (3) Prerequisite: Economics 107.

 Measurement in economics.
 The construction and testing of econometric models.
 Emphasis on the adaptation of statistical analysis to economics.
 Estimating demand, supply, and the marginal propensity to consume; forecasting national income.
 250. Seminar in Labor Economics (3) Prerequisites: Economics 150 or Economics 151 or Economics 152.
 Individual study and group discussion of selected topics in labor economics.
-272. Seminar in Utilities and Water Resources (3) Prerequisite: Economics 172.
+272. Seminar in Utilities and Water Resources (3) Prerequisite: Economics 172 or Economics 173.